Gorilla Doctors dedicate significant resources to help rescue and provide medical care to orphaned mountain and Grauer’s gorillas.

 Dedicated human caretakers look after the orphans 24 hours a day to help them to regain their strength and recover from their mental trauma.
 While the gorillas remain in human care, they receive regular physical exams and treatment for illness and injury.
 The Gorilla Doctors are also on hand when orphans move from interim care facilities to sanctuaries.
 Whether or not these orphans will ever be returned to the wild will be a decision made by the wildlife authorities, and based on careful consideration of their chances for survival.

-Currently Gorilla Doctors is responsible for the health of four mountain gorilla orphans that live at the Senkwekwe sanctuary in Virunga National Park, DRC, where they are looked after by Virunga National Park caretakers.
+Currently Gorilla Doctors supports the health of the mountain gorilla orphans that live at the Senkwekwe sanctuary in Virunga National Park, DRC, where they are looked after by Virunga National Park caretakers.
 Dr. Eddy Kambale is their primary Gorilla Doctor.
 He checks on the orphans monthly for routine care and he or another Gorilla Doctor are always on-call in case of any health emergencies.
-Go to our Orphan Guardianship page to read about the mountain gorilla orphans Ndakasi, Ndeze, Matabishi and Yalala and learn how you can help support their health care.

 In February 2014, Gorilla Doctors aided in the rescue of orphaned infant Kalonge, who stayed at the Senkwekwe Center, but was later transferred to the GRACE (Gorilla Rehabilitation and Conservation Education) center for orphaned Grauer’s gorillas in Kasugho, DRC.